trustbit/exercises/transport-tycoon.md

 This is a set of Domain-Driven Design (DDD) exercises.
 They take place in the universe of the [Transport Tycoon](https://en.wikipedia.org/wiki/Transport_Tycoon).
 It is a game "*in which the player acts as an entrepreneur in control of a transport company, and can compete against rival companies to make as much profit as possible by transporting passengers and various goods by road, rail, sea and air*".

-We recommend to start with the season 2.
+ Season 2 is running 🎉 Jump right in!

 **Season 2** - **DDD, Data Science and simulation**:

-- [Episode 2.1](transport-tycoon_21.md): Find shortest path for travel on a map
+- ✨ [Episode 2.1](transport-tycoon_21.md): Find shortest path for travel on a map
 - 🔜 Episode 2.2: Mine historical data for travel speed

 **Updates and discussions**: